Just One Giant Lab

 Luca HaenelWeb Developer

-- 5th year student at the webschool Hetic, will graduate in 2020.
+- 5th year student at the webschool Hetic, will graduate this year.

 - Responsible of the the website & platform development at JOGL, and take care of the online community development strategy.

 - Conducted 3 internships at Fabernovel Code (2016, Paris), Phoenix the Creative Studio (2017, Montreal), and Mila (2018, Paris)

 - Volunteer Lead Developer for Veggie Fest, one of the largest vegetarian food and wellness festivals in North America.

 - Part of R&D team for the NGO Wild-Touch, with other students of HETIC (2018, 6 months)